Janicerocha/Smart-Buildings-with-Cisco-Catalyst-9000-Switches-Certified-Green-Testing-Miercom-Certified-Green/README.md

 The Cisco® MDS 9000 Series directors and switches provide a solution to correct this problem with its Dynamic Ingress Rate Limiting (DIRL) software, a new innovation that identifies and prevents SAN congestion.
 SAN congestion caused by slow drain and over-utilization, is prevented by the MDS DIRL software with no impact on the target device and other connected devices.

-Please see the full detailed report.
+Please see the full detailed report or view the report using the link below:

-Or view the report using the link below: https://miercom.com/smart-buildings-with-cisco-catalyst-9000-switches-certified-green-testing/
+https://miercom.com/smart-buildings-with-cisco-catalyst-9000-switches-certified-green-testing/